 When people get into day trading, they usually fall into one of two categories:

 – the individual that is working for a large corporation or institution.

-Large amounts of leverage and capital, high-end day trading software, direct link to dealing desks, these are some assets that would be practically impossible for the individual trader to achieve on their own.
+Large amounts of leverage and capital, high-end trading software, direct link to dealing desks..these are some assets that would be practically impossible for the individual trader to achieve on their own.

-Additionally, day traders that work for institutions usually have access to resources that enable them to capitalize on trades long before the individual day trader has a chance to react.
+Additionally, day traders that work for institutions usually have access to resources that enable them to capitalize on trades long before the individual one has a chance to react.

-But, ss we stated earlier in this post, there have been many people that have experienced enough success at day trading to quit their normal jobs and pursue day trading for a living.
+But, as we stated earlier in this post, there have been many people that have experienced enough success at day trading to quit their normal jobs and pursue it for a living.

 If you are considering such a move yourself, it would be in your best interest to make sure you know what you are getting into.

-We are not in any way saying that you shouldn’t consider day trading for a living, we simply mean that this is not something you just jump into without being prepared.
+We are not in any way saying that you shouldn’t consider it, we simply mean that this is not something you just jump into without being prepared.